bgoonz/gists-revamp/by-extension/markdown/articles-compilation-medium-wordpress.md

 m

-“multiline” mode
+“multiline " mode

 s

-useful when working with text that includes newlines.Normally, a “.” in a regular expression matches any character except a line terminator.
-When the s flag is used, however, “.” will match any character, including line terminators.
+useful when working with text that includes newlines.Normally, a “. " in a regular expression matches any character except a line terminator.
+When the s flag is used, however, “. " will match any character, including line terminators.

 u